Early Voting Begins Monday in Miami-Dade County

-Voters looking to cast their ballots in person will get a chance to do so Monday as early voting begins in one South Florida county.
+Voters looking to cast their ballots in person got a chance to do so Monday as early voting began in one South Florida county.

-Miami-Dade will begin allowing early voting from 7 a.m. to 7 p.m. through Sunday, August 21st.
+Miami-Dade began allowing early voting from 7 a.m. to 7 p.m. through Sunday, August 21st.
 You can find a complete list of location for early voting by clicking on this link.

+Among those taking part Monday included Lt.
+Gov. Jeanette Nunez, who is a resident of southwest Miami-Dade.

 Voters had until July 25th to update their voter registration and sign up to be able to vote in the August 23rd primary election.
 Nearly 400,000 mail-in ballots were mailed out to voters who requested one.